There's something dying inside us, in this modern world saturated with speed and distractions.

 Its roots go back to very ancient times, to cultures where the sacred was inseparable from nature and the body.

-Matriarchal traditions, cults of the Goddess and fertility rites already bear witness to a relationship with the world in which life, in its rawest and most mysterious pulsations, was honoured as divine.
+rites of fertility already bear witness to a relationship with the world where life, in its rawest and most mysterious pulsations, was honoured as divine.

 There are echoes of this long before our time, notably in certain ancient civilisations such as Egypt.